U.S. Citizens Tax Implications when earning income in Costa Rica

-It is mandatory for an American living abroad or Green Card holder to file a US federal tax return.
+It is mandatory for an American living abroad or Green Card holder to file a US federal tax return using a hard copy of filing taxes online.
 To avoid double taxation, you should check on the foreign earned income exclusion (FEIE).
-Under the 2019 FEIE, U.S. expats are permitted to exclude an income $107,600 for 2020, earned abroad from their US tax obligation.
+Under the 2019 FEIE, U.S. expats are permitted to exclude an income of $107,600 for 2020, earned abroad from their US tax obligation.

 3. Tax Implications of Foreign Spouse

 Whether to claim a non-citizen spouse to your tax return depends on your spouse’s residency status.
 Is your spouse a resident alien or a non-resident alien?

 If your non-citizen spouse qualifies for either of these tests, he/she can be a resident alien:

 - Green Test: If your non-citizen spouse has a green card (the federal government’s authorization to live and work in the United States permanently).

 - Substantial Presence Test: If your non-citizen spouse was in the United States for a minimum of 31 days of the year, and a minimum of 183 days over a three-year period, including the current year and the two years immediately before that.

 If your spouse doesn’t have a green card or resident alien status, he/she doesn’t qualify as a resident alien and is considered a non-resident alien (NRA).